Frequently Asked Questions

 1. What is ATI Pulse?

-ATI Pulse was created to detect early indicators that a student’s NCLEX success might be at risk and provide ample opportunity for intervention before they sit for the NCLEX.
-There are two predictions within the ATI Pulse Report:
+ATI Pulse was created to detect early indicators that a student’s NCLEX success might be at risk and provide ample opportunity for intervention well before they ever sit for the NCLEX.
+There are two predictions within the ATI Pulse report:

 • The Probability of Passing (PoP) – This is predicting the student’s likelihood of passing the ATI Comprehensive Predictor (CP).
 The CP is the ultimate prediction of NCLEX success.